netwerk-digitaal-erfgoed/europeana-cc-lod/converter/README.md

 ## Install the `.env` file

-    cd ./apps/virtuoso
+    cd ./converter
     cp env.dist .env

 ## Store your raw RDF dataset

-Create a directory for storing your raw RDF dataset:

-    mkdir -p ./data/example

-Replace `example` with your identifier, e.g. the name of your organisation.

-Copy your dataset to the above directory, e.g.:
+Copy your dataset to the `data` directory, e.g.:

-    cp /path/to/my_dataset.ttl ./data/example
+    cp /path/to/my_dataset.ttl ./data

 ## Create a SPARQL conversion query

-Create a directory for storing your mappings:

-    mkdir -p ./mappings/example

-Replace `example` with your identifier, e.g. the name of your organisation.

 Create a file with a SPARQL query that describes the conversion:

-    touch ./mappings/example/my_mapping.rq
+    touch ./mappings/my_mapping.rq

 Replace `my_conversion.rq` with your preferred filename.

-Use `./mappings/template.rq` as a starting point.
-Have a look at `./mappings/KB/schema2edm.rq` for inspiration.
+Use `./mappings/examples/template.rq` as a starting point.
+Have a look at `./mappings/examples/kb_schema2edm.rq` for inspiration.

 Make sure that your conversion query contains two graph names: a graph for storing the raw data (`http://example.org/raw/`) and a graph for storing the converted data (`http://example.org/edm/`).
 The LOD conversion, later on, assumes these graphs exist.